Order spectra in topological dynamical systems: Compatible orders on the -chains

 We have seen, therefore, that compatible orders and a well-defined limit order on nested chains can be obtained using the simple ``first occurrence along the chain'' criterion.
-The requirement that nested chains be acyclic is, however, built into the relation $\mathcal{C}_\preceq$, where it is assumed by definition.
-This choice is justified by the following observation: suppose that
+Observe though that, assuming